 - Reports/attends work in timely manner.
 Must be reliable and communicate directly with supervisor in all matters of attendance.

-- Strong interpersonal skills with an ability to work effectively with a wide range of people, teams, managers, supervisors, and vendors.
+- Strong interpersonal skills with an ability to work effectively with a wide range of people, teams, managers, supervisors.

-- Ability to pass all pre-employment testing, including, but not limited to, fingerprint clearance and background check.
+- Ability to pass all pre-employment testing, including, but not limited to, fingerprint clearance, drug testing and background check.